Your current path:

 Table of contents

-Recording working time is a topic where it is better to think twice than to choose the first method that comes along.
+Working time recording is a topic where it is better to think twice than to choose the first method that comes along.
 But of course you need to know which methods are available.
 In this article, we present the most important methods for recording working time.

 Time sheet

-Timesheets may no longer be up-to-date, but they are still very popular.
-However, they involve a great deal of effort and are also prone to errors, making it relatively easy to commit working time fraud.
+Although timesheets are no longer necessarily up to date, they are still very popular.
+However, they involve a lot of effort and are also prone to errors, making it relatively easy to commit working time fraud.

 Mechanical time clocks